The Forgiveness Project: The F Word exhibition

 This collection of thought-provoking narratives document personal tales of forgiveness and reconciliation around the world.
 The exhibition can be hired in a range of formats and regularly tours Germany, the UK and the USA.
 There are also permanent exhibitions in France, Kenya, South Africa and Sweden.

 The F Word exhibition has been displayed in more than 500 venues across 13 countries to an audience of over 60,000 people since being launched in London's Oxo Gallery in January 2004.
 The exhibition was described by the charity's founding patron, Anita Roddick, as “truly an education of the human spirit”.

 The Exhibition is made up of Storytellers, who engage others and share their traumas in order to help others heal.

 The Forgiveness Project: Stories for a Vengeful Age (book)

 An updated collection of some of the charity's stories which examine the charity's core themes of forgiveness, reconciliation and conflict transformation have been brought together into an illustrated 240-page book.
 Released in hardback by Jessica Kingsley Publishers on 26 March 2015, the book was written by founder Marina Cantacuzino and includes forewords from patron Desmond Tutu and Alexander McCall Smith.
-It has also been received endorsements from actress Emma Thompson, journalist and news presenter Jon Snow, historian and TV presenter Dan Snow, cultural thinker and founding faculty member of The School of Life in London, Roman Krznaric, Cambridge University professor Simon Baron-Cohen, humanitarian and former hostage Terry Waite and journalist Bel Mooney.
+It has also received endorsements from actress Emma Thompson, journalist and news presenter Jon Snow, historian and TV presenter Dan Snow, cultural thinker and founding faculty member of The School of Life in London, Roman Krznaric, Cambridge University professor Simon Baron-Cohen, humanitarian and former hostage Terry Waite and journalist Bel Mooney.